Iso-Riemannian Optimization on Learned Data Manifolds: Preliminaries

 and the mapping $\vectorchange_\Vector : \tangent_\Vector \Real^\dimInd \to \Real$ is defined as

 They also define the \emph{iso-distance} mapping $\distance_{\Real^\dimInd}^{\iso}: \Real^\dimInd\times \Real^\dimInd \to \Real$ under $(\Real^\dimInd, (\cdot, \cdot))$ as

 and make the remark that despite the name it is important to note that we cannot expect the iso-distance mapping to be an actual metric on $\Real^\dimInd$.
-For additional properties and identities connecting the different mappings, see \cite{diepeveen2025manifold} for details.
+For additional properties and identities connecting the different mappings and numerical schemes for computing $\timechange_{\Vector,\VectorB}$ and $\vectorchange_\Vector$, see \cite{diepeveen2025manifold} for details.

 The relation to the Levi-Civita manifold mappings is on the one hand important from a theoretical point of view, as it allows verification that geodesics actually have constant $\ell^2$-speed \cite[Thm.~1]{diepeveen2025manifold}, but also important from a practical point of view, because it means that closed-form manifold mappings -- which we have for pullback geometry -- yield inexpensive isometrized manifold mappings and has shown to improve upon tasks such as dimension reduction.